urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/21 New features.md

-  Are backward compatible with platform thread APIs Are mutable during their lifecycle, just like platform threads Are unbounded by default and their number is limited only by available memory, unlike traditional thread pools Native code that relies on thread-local storage may not work properly with virtual threads
+  Are backward compatible with platform thread APIs Are mutable during their lifecycle, just like platform threads Are unbounded by default and their number is limited only by available memory, unlike traditional thread pools Are always daemon threads
+  Cannot be unmounted when it is executing a synchronized block,
+    this behavior is called "pinning"
+  Native code that relies on thread-local storage may not work properly with virtual threads
     because they frequently switch carrier threads Ways to create virtual threads